The Suffering Inbred Pug

 The Ethics of Creating the Purebred American Pug

-The American Pug has a very specific ideal appearance.
+The American pug has a very specific and ideal appearance.
 Pugs which successfully exhibit this appearance are the result of intensive inbreeding and selection over many generations, and eventually are themselves inbred with the purpose of perpetuating these characteristics into the next generation.
 This goal ensures a nice profit for breeders and an aesthetically pleasing animal for buyers.
-However, the joy these perfect Pugs bring to breeders and owners alike is overshadowed by the pain and the suffering of a majority of the dogs created through the process.
+However, the joy these perfect pugs bring to breeders and owners alike is overshadowed by the pain and the suffering of a majority of the dogs created through the process.
 Many of the offspring of inbreeding die or are killed, and many that survive undergo severe health complications that jeopardize their quality of life.
-That the animals suffer severely, both directly and indirectly, renders the process of inbreeding ethically unacceptable.
+The fact that these animals suffer severely, both directly and indirectly, renders the process of inbreeding ethically unacceptable.

 Another disease, believed to occur through recessive heredity is progressive retinal atrophy.
 Similar to hip dysplasia this ailment does not occur until later on in life-from a year to nine years of age depending on breeds as well as individual animals (Robinson 217).
 Like entropion, progressive retinal atrophy (PRA) is an affliction of the eye; however, it is a more severe case.
 The retina of both eyes degenerate, eyes dilate, and cataracts may form, ultimately leading to blindness in the animal (217).
 In efforts to control PRA it is suggested that animals undergo electroretionograms which can identify the ailment before actual symptoms appear.
 However, the result of these tests are not simply healthier animals, by disallowing diagnosed animals to breed, but the death of many more individual dogs.
 Although it is ideal in detecting "homozygous PRA animals before any breeding is undertaken, much earlier detection of heterozygotes by more rapid assessment of their young, and possibly allow test-matings to be performed which would otherwise be impractical because of the time involved" (Robinson 218), the afflicted dogs are culled-the affected parents and all affected offspring of such matings.
 The testing procedure may prevent diseased animals from being produced by identifying homozygous animals for the trait, but it allows for more intense and extensive inbreeding of heterozygotes which would not be practical if such a test were not available.
 Again, improvements to the symptoms of inbreeding are not for the benefit of the animals, but only to save costs for the breeders and to eliminate genetically afflicted animals yet more quickly.
 The improvement made here has been to save time, and hence money, due to test results-not to facilitate methods of disease prevention with the knowledge gained but just to more quickly select against it through multiple earlier cullings.